Have Mercy…S’more Mousse Filled Chocolate Cups!

-Anyway, these little no bake, S’more Chocolate Mousse in Chocolate cups?
-They are so stinkin cute!
+Anyway, these little no-bake, S’more Chocolate Mousse in Chocolate cups?
+They are so stinking cute!
 I love them and trust me, it is not just because they are cute.

-They are maybe the best “S’more themed” knock off I have ever eaten.
+They are maybe the best “S’more themed” knock off I’ve ever eaten.

 If you know my mom, then you know she is a die-hard chocolate mousse fan.

-Especially if is it really light and airy like this one.
+Especially if it’s really light and airy as these are.
 Honestly, it’s so light and yet so chocolatey at the same time.
 Almost like a creamier whipped cream with a hint of custard.
 It’s so good.

-So good that I actually made four, yes four batches of this mousse over the last week and half.
+So good that I actually made four, yes four batches of this mousse over the last week and a half.
 I changed up the recipe for one dessert and it was so good.
-So be on the look out for a few more mousse desserts coming your way over the next few weeks.
+So be on the lookout for a few more mousse desserts coming your way over the next few weeks.

 They are all different, all amazing, and all so good in their own way!

 These highly edible, highly delicious, chocolate cups.
 They’re actually filled with graham crackers on the bottom.
 Yep, just chocolate and graham crackers and they are too are so good.

 The mousse may have been my mom’s favorite part about these, but the chocolate cups are my dad’s.
 The crunch from the hard chocolate and the graham crackers with the light whipped mousse is like texture heaven.